JeffreyWay/Laravel-4-Generators/readme.md

     php artisan

+> There's also a [Sublime Text plugin available](http://net.tutsplus.com/tutorials/tools-and-tips/pro-workflow-in-laravel-and-sublime-text/) to assist with the generators.
+Definitely use it, but not before you learn the syntax below.

 ## Usage

 Think of generators as an easy way to speed up your workflow.
 Rather than opening the models directory, creating a new file, saving it, and adding the class, you can simply run a single generate command.